 There is also a structural argument.
 The Universal Declaration of Human Rights is an emanation of the Charter of the United Nations.
 Originally, the Charter was to have included a ‘bill of rights’.
 That would have left no doubt about the link between peace and human rights.
 To the disappointment of many States, delegates to the San Francisco Conference could not agree on how to incorporate a catalogue of fundamental rights in the Charter itself.
 They settled on general references to human rights in several provisions of the Charter, notably articles 1 and 55, as well as the preamble, leaving the work of codification to the Commission on Human Rights in accordance with article 68.
 That mandate was fulfilled on 10 December 1948 with the adoption of the Universal Declaration of Human Rights.
 To contend that the Universal Declaration is somehow neutral on the issue of aggressive war is to dissociate that document from the context of its adoption and its place within the post-war legal order, which is founded on the prohibition of recourse to force to settle international disputes.

 There is much support for the concept of a ‘peoples’ right to peace’.
 For example, this is recognized by the African Charter of Human and Peoples’ Rights, adopted in 1981 (‘All peoples shall have the right to national and international peace and security’).
 In 1984 the UN General Assembly adopted a resolution entitled ‘The Peoples’ Right to Peace’.
 The text proclaimed that ‘the peoples of our planet have a sacred right to peace’ and that ‘the preservation of the right of peoples to peace and the promotion of its implementation constitute a fundamental obligation of each state’.
 There was a series of resolutions in the Commission on Human Rights and in the General Assembly and the matter has been taken up again within the Human Rights Council.
 The word ‘peoples’ has been dropped and it has become, simply, the ‘right to peace’ for which a UN declaration is currently being prepared.
 There is a North-South divide on this issue, with Western States decidedly unfriendly to such initiatives, perhaps because they see this as an encroachment upon the prerogatives of the Security Council.
 The right to peace provides a unifying principle that assists in uniting human rights and international criminal law, as well as the other cognate, international humanitarian law.
-The right to peace very usefully puts other rights into perspective.
+The right to peace has strong potential to assist in putting other rights into perspective.

 IV.
 Nullum crimen sine lege